EE 458

 Course Goals : To enable each student to

-(1) characterize existing electric industry structure and market systems
+(3) characterize existing electric industry structure and electricity market systems.

 Required Student Materials: